TDP chief Chandrababu Naidu likely to attend Kumaraswamy's swearing-in ceremony

-AMARAVATI: Apparently unfazed by speculation that his Telugu Desam Party (TDP) may join hands with Congress in future, Andhra Pradesh Chief Minister N Chandrababu Naidu is expected to attend the swearing-in of H D Kumaraswamy as Chief Minister of Karnataka on May 23.
+AMARAVATI: Apparently unfazed by speculation that his Telugu Desam Party may join hands with the Congress in future, Andhra Pradesh Chief Minister N Chandrababu Naidu is expected to attend the swearing-in of H D Kumaraswamy as the chief minister of Karnataka on Wednesday.

 The TDP chief discussed the issue with ministers though teleconference.